PS5 restock update: Track today on Twitter, Walmart, Target and more

 Best Buy PS5 restock date

-Best Buy used to offer PS5 restocks on Friday afternoons, but the retailer has been fresh out of inventory for over a month.
-That said, the retailer is long overdue a PS5 restock and rumors indicate next Friday could be the big day.
-A few things to keep in mind: Best Buy's drops always occur on Friday afternoons (between 12pm ET and 3pm ET) and they always offer the consoles at list price: $499 for the PS5 and $399 for the PS5 Digital.
+Best Buy used to offer PS5 restocks on Friday afternoons, but the retailer has been known to restock on Thursdays and even on Mondays.
+A few things to keep in mind: Best Buy's drops always occur on afternoons (between 12pm ET and 3pm ET) and they always offer the consoles at list price: $499 for the PS5 and $399 for the PS5 Digital.

 Target PS5 restock date